-A storm has knocked out the power on your block, and the temperature on the thermostat is plummeting.
+A midwinter ice storm has knocked out the power on your block, and the temperature on the thermostat is plummeting.
 With the power company sidelined by impassable roads, you are left to fend for yourself.
 Are you prepared?
-If the answer is “no,” get prepared by investing in a reliable non-electric heater to keep you comfortable when your HVAC system can’t.
+If not, get prepared by investing in a reliable non-electric heater to keep your family toasty when your HVAC system can’t.

 Finding the perfect non-electric heater includes evaluating the types, figuring out the spaces it needs to heat, and determining how portable the unit needs to be.
-Keep reading to learn about these and other important selection considerations, and be sure to check out our roundup of top favorites among the best non-electric heaters below.
+Keep reading to learn about these and other important shopping considerations, and check out some of the best non-electric heaters below.
 Each of these can help keep you all warm and fuzzy whether you have electricity or not.
 We did hands-on testing with most of these heaters (there was only one that we didn’t try ourselves) to learn their ins and outs, and we did the assembly ourselves, too.
 That gave us a better picture of how, when, and where these heaters function best.

-- BEST OVERALL: Mr. Heater Buddy Indoor-Safe Portable Propane Heater
+- BEST OVERALL: Mr. Heater MH9BX Portable Propane Heater

-- BEST PROPANE: Mr. Heater Little Buddy 3800-BTU Propane Heater
+- BEST PROPANE: Mr. Heater F215100 MH4B Little Buddy Propane Heater

-- BEST KEROSENE: Dyna-Glo 50,000 BTU Kerosene Forced Air Heater
+- BEST KEROSENE: Dyna-Glo KFA50DGD Kerosene Forced Air Heater

-- BEST NATURAL GAS: Mr. Heater 30,000 BTU Vent Free Natural Gas Heater
+- BEST NATURAL GAS: Mr. Heater Vent Free Natural Gas Heater MHVFB30NGT

-- BEST FOR OUTDOORS: Hiland Quartz Glass Tube Heater
+- BEST FOR OUTDOORS: Hiland HLDSO1-GTSS Quartz Glass Tube Heater

 Before You Buy a Non-Electric Heater